Digbyswift/Digbyswift.Notifier/README.md

 ## Development

-To run in dev mode, navigate to `/app` and enter `npx electron-forge start` in the terminal.
+To run in dev mode, navigate to `/app` and enter `npm run pack-run` in the terminal.

 ## Build